unik-name/docs.unikname.network/docs/uns-network-getting-started/README.md

 ```
 :::

-The <uns/> resolver is also usefull to resolve user's defined properties.
+The <brand name="uns"/> resolver is also usefull to resolve user's defined properties.
 For example Bob has decided to share publicly one of it's BTC public address and his ARK public address.
 Let see how easy it is to get them:

 ```bash
 $ uns resolve "@bob?usr/wallet/ark" --format=raw